Are you doing tours during COVID-19 restrictions?

 We reserve the right to alter the times of tours or cancel tours without notice.
 Camels are hardy desert creatures but on rare occasions one of our hard workers can get sick.
 We usually have a spare camel, however, in case we don’t or the others are still in training, we want to make sure that your safety is paramount.
 Marcus has been training camels for decades and his camels are great!

-We recommend that passengers reconfirm their booking at least 24–48 hours in advance by contacting Marcus Williams on the booking phone number: 0416 170 164.
+We recommend that passengers reconfirm their booking at least 24–48 hours in advance by phone our booking number: 0416 170 164.
 Don’t miss out on camel riding!

 What camel tour companies do long treks?